 We are a leading worldwide developer and supplier of custom-designed user interface solutions that enable people to interact more easily and intuitively with a wide variety of mobile computing, communications, entertainment, and other electronic devices.
-Founded in March 1986, we began shipping our current core product, the TouchPad, in 1995.
-The TouchPad is now incorporated into a number of notebook computer product lines manufactured by original equipment manufacturers (OEMs) and contract manufacturers and sold throughout the world.
+Founded in March 1986, we began shipping our TouchPad product in 1995, which incorporates our core capacitive technology.
+Today, our core capacitive technology is incorporated into every product we sell, which are designed into products offered by most of the major notebook computer and hard-disk drive music player original equipment manufactures (OEMs) throughout the world.